SOUTH KINGSTOWN SCHOOL DISTRICT

 • Staff Meeting(s): Survey and engage entire staff and faculty in September to get input and outline the process.

 • Community Education Summit: In October, a half- or full-day event where all participants are chosen by their respective community group, surveyed before the summit and engaged at the summit in heterogenous groupings.
 Upon completion of the visioning sessions with the Town Board and School Committee, the consultant will recommend how delegates will be chosen to participate in the summit.
 We like to engage no more than 10-12 heterogeneous groups of 8-12 representing students, teachers, administrators, support staff, senior citizens, board committee, parents, non-parents, community leaders, etc.

-• Newsletters: Two newsletters that will be put together as digital downloads from both the school district’s and Legacy Planning sites.
+• Newsletters: One or two newsletters may be put together as digital downloads from both the school district’s and Legacy Planning sites.

 • Process Updates: We will deliver monthly presentations to the Board committee on the progress of the process, either by written or oral reports.

 • Video Presentations: This production will look at special things going on now that can be celebrated and why creating a vision for the future is so vital.